anishjoshi500/practicalmachinelearning/README.md

 ## Practical Machine Learning - Coursera Course Project
-Please find the HTML version of the project report HERE---> https://anishjoshi500.github.io/practicalmachinelearning/ Or Find the Entire Project Report in pmlcompleteanalysis.Rmd file
+Please find the HTML version of the project report HERE---> https://anishjoshi500.github.io/practicalmachinelearning/ or find the entire project report in the R markdown format in pmlcompleteanalysis.Rmd file

 ### Background